syncfusion/ej2-react-ui-components/components/documenteditor/README.md

 # ej2-react-documenteditor

-The [React Document Editor](https://www.syncfusion.com/react-ui-components/react-word-processor?utm_source=npm&utm_medium=listing&utm_campaign=react-word-processor-npm) component is used to create, edit, view, and print Word documents in web applications.
+The [React Word Processor](https://www.syncfusion.com/react-ui-components/react-word-processor?utm_source=npm&utm_medium=listing&utm_campaign=react-word-processor-npm) component is used to create, edit, view, and print Word documents in web applications.
 All the user interactions and editing operations that run purely in the client-side provides much faster editing experience to the users.

 ![Document Editor](https://ej2.syncfusion.com/products/images/documenteditor/readme.gif)